The application period for our 2017-2018 Farming Intensive Certificate Program is now closed.

 About the Farming Intensive Certificate:

 In August 2016, The Youth Farm began a new partnership with Farm School NYC to offer the Farm Intensive Certificate, which launched its first cohort November 2016.
-The Farm Intensive Certificate is a combination of three core Farm School NYC courses, and a 7 month urban farm training developed by the Youth Farm, formerly called the Urban Farm Training Program, which began in 2012.
+The Farm Intensive Certificate is a combination of three core Farm School NYC courses, and a 7 month urban farm training developed by the Youth Farm, formerly called the Urban Farm Training Program, which has run each season since 2012.

-Via this partnership, highly motivated students interested in both social justice and agriculture take several of Farm School NYC’s foundation courses — Food Justice, Botany and Training of Trainers — and then spend a full growing season at The Youth Farm.
-The goal of the Farm Intensive Certificate is to provide students with an immersive farming experience as they help produce an acre of food and flowers for the farm’s various markets, as well as a cadre of practical sustainable farm management skills through a blend of hands on work, formal workshops, and field trips.
+In this program, highly motivated students interested in both sustainable agriculture and social justice take three of Farm School NYC’s foundation courses — Food Justice, Botany and Training of Trainers — and then spend a full growing season at The Youth Farm.
+The goal of the Farm Intensive Certificate is to provide students with an immersive production farming experience.
+FIC students are actively involved in every stage of producing an acre of food and flowers for the farm’s various markets; a 30 member Vegetable CSA (Community Supported Agriculture program), a 25 member Flower CSA, a weekly farm stand and several restaurant accounts.
+Students are trained in age-old sustainable/low-till/agro-ecological farming skills through a blend of hands on work, formal workshops, discussion, and field trips.

-FIC students are chosen based on their interest in production farming and food justice, their ability to commit to the program, their motivation to learn, and their ability to work with others in a team setting.
-In this Intensive Certificate, students learn primarily through the hands on work of growing diverse crops seed to harvest, and through practice taking leadership roles in managing key components of the farm in a supportive environment; this hands on work is supported by sit down workshops and suggested readings.
+FIC students are chosen based on their interest in production farming and aspects of food justice, their ability to commit to the program fully, their motivation to learn, and their ability to work constructively with others in a team setting.
+In this Intensive Certificate, students learn primarily through the hands on work of growing diverse crops seed to harvest, and through practice taking leadership roles in managing key components of the farm in a supportive environment; the hands on work is supported by sit down workshops and suggested readings.

 As a Farm Intensive Certificate student, you will gain many valuable growing skills necessary for cultivating a wide variety of vegetables and flowers appropriate to our region.
-You will also receive an introduction into popular education approach to teaching, which infuses both Farm School and Youth Farm programs.
+You will also receive an introduction into popular education approach to teaching, which is the approach used both at Farm School NYC and The Youth Farm.
 You will gain the invaluable experience of nurturing crops and soil day to day and gain a sense for the physical and mental energy required to run a small farming operation that produces high quality vegetables, beautiful flowers, and a rich and harmonious community space.
 Through Food Justice, you have opportunity to delve deep into systems of structural oppression and institutional racism and past and present actions to fight these systems and increase social and food justice.

 Past Participants Say: